Thanks to those involved in the preparation of these updates, your efforts are appreciated. If you wish, you can read these as a PDF.

 A note of our local Group's monthly meeting dates for the year ahead.

-The next Glasgow West Amnesty meeting takes place on Thursday 13th February 2025 at 7.30pm – 9pm in Woodlands International Church Woodlands Road, Glasgow, G3 6LW.
+The next Glasgow West Amnesty meeting takes place on Thursday 12th June 2025 at 7.30pm – 9pm in Woodlands International Church, Woodlands Road, Glasgow, G3 6LW.

 We would love to see you there!